edwardgerhold/syntaxjs/README.md

  ```

 Wrong Implementation?

-.kind should be on all declarations, that´s why i added it on the fly for letting the latter example run easy
-without reconsidering a declarations node which is not in the LexicallyDeclaredNames list.
-(One should elaborate
-wether a Let and Const List is easier to use in InstantiateXxxDeclaration or not)

-A little difference from the Parser_API by mistake is that i haven´t used "default" and "rest" in
-the function nodes because of the "RestParameter" and "DefaultArgument" nodes i introduced already.
-I wasn´t sure how to fill the default´s array.
-With the number of argument nodes and a null everywhere,
-where no default is?
-(Oh my god)
+Other Implementation?

+For refactorDOP i´ve tried out Esprimas Parser and have seen some differences,
+BlockStatement and Arrays for FunctionBody, String .id and Identifier .id,
+.defaults and .rest or node.type "DefaultParameter" and type "RestParameter".
+I´ll have to align this.

 Additional Builder (Parser_API Builder, not Builder Pattern self)
 The codegen module is using the builder Pattern in combination with callBuilder(node) for perfection (is clean, read).
 Will be used for the compiler later, for sure, because i´ve interfaced with already.
+But there
+without callBuilder directly at returning the node from the parser.

 ```
     var builder = {};